vFredo/dotfiles/README.md

 * Polybar
     * dbus-python (spotify menu to change or pause songs).
 * Latex (if you want vimtex to work)
     * `sudo apt-get install texlive-full` for Debian-based distros.
     * `sudo pacman -S texlive-most texlive-lang` for Arch-based distros.
+    * inkscape for making figures: `sudo pacman -S inkscape`.
+    * [inkscape-figures](https://github.com/gillescastel/inkscape-figures) for vim binding `C-f`.

 # Inspired
 * Wincent [dotfiles](https://github.com/wincent/wincent); Most of the tecnical things seen in this repository comes from his dotfiles.